RetroAppleJS/RetroAppleJS.github.io/docs/PERIPHERALS.md

 * [Microsoft Ramcard](https://mirrors.apple2.org.za/Apple%20II%20Documentation%20Project/Interface%20Cards/Language%20Cards/Microsoft%2016K%20RAM%20Card/Manuals/Microsoft%20RAMCard%20-%20Manual.pdf)
 * [Applied Engineering - Pocket Rocket RamCard](https://usermanual.wiki/Document/ae16kpocketrocketbrochure.1819483971.pdf)

-The only difference between Apple vs Microsoft and others, is that the Apple card overrides ROM addresses F800-FFFF permanently, which only served as a ROM upgrade for old Apple II's.
+The only difference between Apple vs Microsoft and others, is that the Apple card overrides KICKSTART ROM addresses F800-FFFF permanently, which only served as a ROM upgrade for old Apple II's.
 As we emulate the Apple II+, the Kickstart ROM on Apple Language card is bit-by-bit equal with the Kickstart ROM shipped with the Apple II+.
 All other functions are identical.

 [Apple II+ motherboard schematics](https://archive.org/details/Schematic_Diagram_of_the_Apple_II/page/n1/mode/2up)
 TODO: check which chip has to be removed, and to which address locations this chip corresponds.